rytakahas/protein-engineering/README.md

 ## Tips (Mac M1/M2/M3, CUDA), Repro, Docker

-- Apple Silicon works well with **PyTorch MPS** for ESM2 embedding and small models.
+- **Apple Silicon** works well with PyTorch MPS for ESM2 embedding and small models.
 Keep batch sizes small.
-- Remote MSA avoids heavy local installs.
+- **Remote MSA** avoids heavy local installs.
 If you need local MMseqs2, isolate it in a separate env/docker image.
-- Use **`pip install -e`** per package to keep dependency islands small.
+- Use `pip install -e` per package to keep dependency islands small.
 - Dockerfiles in `docker/` (coming) will pin OS/driver combos for reproducibility.

 ---

 ## Licenses & Data

-- Code is under your repo’s license (TBD).
-Third‑party libraries keep their own licenses.
+- **Code** is under your repo's license (TBD).
+Third-party libraries keep their own licenses.
-- **External datasets** (e.g., D3DistalMutation) may have **usage restrictions**.
+- **External datasets** (e.g., D3DistalMutation) may have usage restrictions.
 Confirm license terms before training or redistribution.
 - If you add new dataset adapters, document the source and license in `packages/resintnet/src/resintnet/ingest/README.md`.

 ---

-## What’s next
+## What's next

 - Add CI in `.github/workflows/` to lint & run a tiny smoke test per package.
 - Publish minimal Docker images for each package.
 - Optional: move persistent artifacts to cloud object storage and add a DW schema when you outgrow local caches.

-Happy hacking! ✨
+**Happy hacking!**